top of page

 When should I spay/neuter my kitten?

-We recommend spaying/neutering at 5–6 months or 5 pounds, per your vet’s advice, and before seven months to prevent territorial behavior or marking.
-This promotes a calmer, loving demeanor.
 In order to proceed with getting a kitten from us, you will have to sign a spay/neuter contract and our kitten sale paperwork.
-Pet-only buyers must provide proof of spaying/neutering, or unauthorized breeding may lead to legal action.
-All of our kittens are placed in pet homes.
+Pet-only buyers must provide proof of spaying/neutering, or unauthorized breeding will lead to legal action unless breeding rights has been purchased.
+All of our kittens are placed in pet homes only.

 Are your Scottish Folds bred with other Scottish Folds?